ASL-LEX/SignLab2/readme.md

 The Signlab can isolate different research organizations, their projects, and their studies, which enables many users to leverage SignLab at the same time.

 # Technical Architecture
+**Client (Browser)**: The client side is built using a React application.

+**Server (Node.js)**: The server utilizes Node.js.
+Within Node.js, the system employs Express to handle server-side logic.
+Additionally, the server uses a GraphQL server, which allows clients to request exactly the data they need, making it efficient particularly for complex systems with lots of data.

+**Database**: The system uses MongoDB as database for its high performance, high availability, and easy scalability.

 ![technical architecture](https://github.com/ASL-LEX/SignLab2/assets/144057115/c09013b4-9930-484e-ac23-df80aa36bd52)